-What to do when an insect enters your ear (a true story)
+What to do if an insect crawls inside your ear while you're camping (a true story)

 Years ago I was invited out to dinner by some friends who were hailing the return of a woman named Maggie, who had been away for months on her latest expedition of sailing the entire length of the east coast in some kind of impossibly small vessel.
 She was one of those fun and fearless types that was always coming back from – or setting off on – an epic adventure: rappelling into deep canyons in Utah from the back of a truck, cycling across America, that type of thing.
 Basically she was tough as nails and up for anything.